oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab2-monitor-real-time-truck-driving/monitor-real-time-truck-driving.md

 ./send-data.sh
 </copy>
 ```
-this send-data.sh script will generate a batch of data and send all of them to kafka. after that it will send 3 cars which id is 10,11,12 realtime data every 20 seconds to kafka.
+This send-data.sh script will generate a batch of data and send all of them to kafka.
+After that it will send 3 cars which ids are 10,11,12 realtime data every 20 seconds to kafka.
-you should keep this terminal running until the process finished as below:
+You should keep this terminal running until the process finished as below:
 ![send_data_process](images/02_lab2_task2_step13.png)